DNA-and-Natural-Algorithms-Group/FPEI/README.md

   - hairpin_bonnet98: reactions 1-10 in Table 1 from [1].
 These reactions are originally from [3].
   - helix4_cisse2012: reactions 11-15 in Table 1 from [1].
 These reactions are originally from  [4].
   - helix2_hata2017: reactions 16-19  in Table 1 from [1].
 These reactions are originally from  [5].
-- multistrand_modfied: The modified Multistrand code adapted from the  <a href="https://github.com/DNA-and-Natural-Algorithms-Group/multistrand">  Multistrand repository</a> [2].
+- multistrand_modfied: The modified Multistrand code adapted from the branch 'fdann-devel' from  <a href="https://github.com/DNA-and-Natural-Algorithms-Group/multistrand">  Multistrand repository</a> [2].
 - plot: contains code to plot the results from parameter estimation, similar to Fig. 5 from [1].

 # Software Usage